Business Intelligence in the Microsoft stack

 This course is intended for project managers, analysts and developers who want to obtain an overview of the Microsoft Business

-This course does not require any knowledge regarding business intelligence.
+Intelligence stack.
+This course does not contain hands-on exercises nor does it require any prior knowledge regarding business intelligence.